 This Ferrero Rocher Cake is your favourite chocolate hazelnut treat in cake form!
 Chocolate hazelnut cake layers and with a Nutella buttercream.

-Can you believe it’s already November??
+Can you believe it’s almost November??
 I honestly can’t.
-These past few months (and this year in general) have gone by crazy fast!
-They say time goes faster as you get older, and I didn’t really believe it until I got older.
+These past few months (and this year in general) have gone by crazy fast, despite all the chaos and craziness.
+I can’t believe we’re almost in the holiday season.

-With this Ferrero Rocher Cake, I wanted to make sure all the elements of a true Ferrero shone through.
-It is packed with chocolate and hazelnut flavour.
+I wanted to make sure all the elements of a true Ferrero shone through.
+This cake is packed with chocolate and hazelnut flavour.
 There is hazelnut flour in the cake itself (optional, but it adds flavour and texture) and I added a layer of crunchy hazelnut meringue to emulate that crunchy shell that Ferrero’s have.

 If you’re looking for something unique this holiday season, or really any time of year, this Ferrero Rocher Cake is sure to wow!